 Zirconium is a rare metal with amazing corrosion resistance, high melting point, high hardness, and strength.
 It is widely used in aerospace, military, nuclear reaction, and atomic energy fields.
-In the video below, there is an experiment that explains why zirconium is a metal that can be used in nuclear reactors.
+In the video below, there is an experiment that explains why zirconium used in nuclear reactors.

 Initially, zirconium was not considered a suitable material for use in the nuclear industry, because studies have shown that zirconium’s effect on thermal neutron absorption can affect the efficiency of nuclear reactors.
 Later, researchers at the Oak Ridge Institute found that 2.5% of the hafnium in zirconium was responsible for its large thermal neutron capture cross-section.